 SPY700-FastAct™ is a bright, far red, fluorogenic & non toxic F-actin stain based on our SPY™ dyes series.
 Its optimized structure allows to label F-actin in live cells with high specificity and low background.
 The unique and unmatched feature of SPY700-FastAct™ is its ability to label very fast actin dynamics.
 The probe does not require any genetic manipulation, transfection or overexpression of fluorescent proteins.
 SPY700-FastAct™ is based on our bright, photostable & far red SPY700 fluorophore which is far superior than fluorescent proteins.
 SPY700-FastAct™

 enables multicolor imaging with SPY505, SPY555, SPY595, SPY650, SiR, GFP or m-cherry.
 SPY700-FastAct™ can be imaged with standard Cy5 filterset Cy5 filtersets but using a 700nm LP emission filter is best.
-It can be used for widefield, confocal, SIM or STED imaging in living or fixed cells and tissue.
+It can be used for widefield, confocal, SIM or STED imaging in living cells and tissue.
 Contains 1 vial of SPY700-FastAct™ (lyophilized).

 Absorbance maximum λabs

 Emisson Spectra of SPY700-FastAct

 Check out this video of SPY700-FastAct™ in action

 Q1.
 What is STED microscopy and how does it work?